clayton14/scene-2-uwmf/doc/Reference.md

 a north, a south and a west wall.

 	In Godot, tiles will appear to have top and a bottom face.
-This is just to help you preview what you level’s automap will look like.
+This is just to help you preview what your level’s automap will look like.
 In source ports, tiles don’t have top or bottom faces.

 - **map spot** — a space that’s shaped like a tile.
 In UWMF, a map is a grid of